JedLee6/MNN/apps/Android/MnnLlmChat/docs/YouTube_Video_Script.md

 All within milliseconds.
 That's what gives it that natural, conversational feel.

-We also handle echo cancellation — because the AI's own voice could be picked up by the mic!
-We use Android's hardware **Acoustic Echo Canceler** to filter that out.
-And as a fallback, there's a software **Auto-Mute mode** that silences the mic when the AI speaks.
+For echo cancellation, we use a dual approach: Android's hardware **Acoustic Echo Canceler** as the primary mechanism, with a software **Auto-Mute mode** as fallback that silences the mic when the AI speaks.

 ### 3.3 — How Vision Works